-The primary function of a deba knife is to cut up and fillet an entire fish.
-The deba can be recognized by its shorter blade (4 to 6 inches in length) and it’s considerably wider and thicker than the yanagiba blade.
+TThe primary function of a deba knife is to cut up and fillet an entire fish.
+The deba can be recognized by its shorter blade (4 to 6 inches in length), and it’s considerably wider and thicker than the yanagiba blade.

 The yanagiba sashimi knife

 Also, the blade is flat on one side while the other side runs at an angle.
-This is to ensure that food doesn’t stick to the blade and also helps with cutting delicate, soft ingredients.
+It is to ensure that food doesn’t stick to the edge and also helps with cutting delicate, soft ingredients.

 High carbon or stainless steel?

-When the time comes to buy a Japanese sushi knife you will have two options – high carbon steel or stainless steel.
-Each comes with its own pro’s and cons which we will discuss in the next section.
+When the time comes to buy a Japanese sushi knife, you will have two options – high carbon steel or stainless steel.
+Each comes with its pros and cons, which we will discuss in the next section.

-The only advantages a stainless steel sushi knife will have over a carbon steel one is that it will never rust and its extra hardness will help prevent it from chipping.
+The only advantage a stainless steel sushi knife will have over a carbon steel one is that it will never rust, and its extra hardness will help prevent it from chipping.
 This is something to take into consideration when choosing a sushi knife.

 The best Japanese sushi knives

-The price of sushi knives vary greatly.
-High-end knives used by top sushi chefs can easily cost thousands of dollars each but as a beginner the ones sitting at the $100 to $300 range will be more than ideal.
+The price of sushi knives varies greatly.
+High-end knives used by top sushi chefs can easily cost thousands of dollars each, but as a beginner, the ones sitting at the $100 to $300 range will be more than ideal.

 Dalstrong sushi chef knife

-This shogun series sushi chef knife from Dalstrong with its razor sharp, carbon steel blade is perfectly balanced in the hand and comes with a lifetime guarantee against any defects.
+This shogun series sushi chef knife from Dalstrong with its razor-sharp, carbon steel blade is perfectly balanced in hand and comes with a lifetime guarantee against any defects.

-About the handle: The handle has been carefully shaped to fit perfectly and comfortably in your hand.
-It’s made with G-10 military grade technology which basically means that it has lifelong durability.
+About the handle: The handle is carefully shaped to fit perfectly and comfortably in your hand.
+It’s made with G-10 military-grade technology, which means that it has lifelong durability.

-This high quality Dalstrong sushi knife with lifetime guarantee weighs 0.54 lb and you can find the latest price at Amazon.com.
+This high-quality Dalstrong sushi knife with a lifetime guarantee weighs 0.54 lb, and you can find the latest price at Amazon.com.

 Yoshihiro Aonamiuchi blue steel #1 sushi knife

-The Yoshihiro Aonamiuchi blue steel knife is truly unique and sits a little bit above the $300 beginner sushi knife price range but is really worth it.
+The Yoshihiro Aonamiuchi blue steel knife is genuinely unique and sits a little bit above the $300 beginner sushi knife price range but is well worth the price.